Marketing Summarized

 • How much others may see their investment

-People get products for a variety of reasons:
+People get products for various reasons:

 • Basic needs (e.g., food)